Sierra Harvest Staff – Spring 2022 Staff Retreat

 Carlyle Miller, Operations Director

-After growing up in Massachusetts and several years spent living & sweating in Texas, Lindsey arrived in Nevada County in 2017 and happily found herself amidst the thriving farming community here.
+After growing up in Massachusetts and several years spent living in Texas, Lindsey arrived in Nevada County in 2017.
 Lindsey has been involved in the food and farming world since 2009.
-She spent many years in organic food retail, farm-to-table restaurants, milking cows and goats, raising chickens, installing edible and native landscaping, working on organic farms, and aiding in developing a farmer’s cooperative in agrarian Central Texas.
-Lindsey is drawn to the realm of food and farming as it is such an intersectional space to work on the many ails in our culture and society, from labor politics, economics, equity & justice, as well as stewarding the land and our planet in a healthful way.
+Spending many years in organic food retail, farm-to-table restaurants, milking cows and goats, chasing chickens, installing edible and native landscaping, working on organic farms, and aiding in developing a farmer’s cooperative in agrarian Central Texas.
+Lindsey was drawn to Sierra Harvest’s work of food systems equity, to support changes in the intersectional issues of labor politics, economics, equity & justice, as well as stewarding the land and our planet healthfully.

 Aimee Retzler, Executive Director

 Aimee, co-founded Sierra Harvest after she had lunch with her kindergartner at school and noticed how much food was going to waste leaving kids hungry.
 She was curious as to why a community that is surrounded by an abundance of agriculture, wasn’t feeding kids nutrient-dense, locally grown foods that were delivered in an educational way.
 Her passion for making sure kids get the best food possible is what fueled her to begin the farm-to-school program in Nevada County.
-She has guided the activities of Sierra Harvest since October 2008, building the organization from a grassroots community coalition to a viable nonprofit.
-One of her non-food passions is teaching Nia so consider yourself informed if she pulls out her first-degree black belt and starts dancing anywhere and everywhere.
+She has guided the activities of Sierra Harvest since October 2008, building the organization from a grassroots community coalition to a sustainable nonprofit.

 Olivia Steele, Food Love Farm Manager

-Olivia was raised in the red dirt of Nevada County and has nurtured a long-romance with the land, beginning with a homeschooled education focused around student-led curiosity and exploration of our relationship with the natural world.
-She considers herself lucky to have learned from farmers and salt-of-the-earth homesteaders on the San Juan Ridge, carrying her desire to grow into past employment with Soil Sisters Farm, the California Native Plant Society, and Sierra College.
-Beginning as a dedicated Sierra Harvest volunteer, Olivia has stepped into the role of Food Love Farm manager with gratitude and dedication to upholding the work of all the women before her.
+Olivia was raised in the red dirt of Nevada County and has nurtured a long romance with the land.
+She learned from farmers and homesteaders on the San Juan Ridge and ultimately began her career with Soil Sisters Farm, the California Native Plant Society, and Sierra College.
+Beginning as a dedicated Sierra Harvest volunteer, Olivia has stepped into the role of Food Love Farm Manager with a dedication to upholding the work of all the people before her.
 Olivia is also a full-time college student pursuing double degrees in English and Social Justice.
-Next fall, she plans to pursue a Bachelor’s degree in Ethnic Studies with a concentration on Race and Resistance.
-Her value system is centered around decolonization, community-led mutual aid, healing her ancestral lineage, and maintaining the space where impact matches intention.
-Olivia lives nomadically with her 3-year old canine shadow, Sati, and dedicates her free time to wood-working, automotive mechanics, on-ground activism, creative writing, and eating good food with her family.

 Jennifer Weir, Executive Administrator